 6. Keep the kids entertained

-And one final thing to remember is to pack the car with plenty of things to keep the kids entertained, be that travel-sized tech, such as tablets or handheld consoles, in-car DVD players, books or games.
+And one final thing to remember is to pack the car with plenty of things to keep the kids entertained, be that travel-sized tech, such as tablets or handheld consoles, in-car DVD players, books or games and of course a variety of snacks.
 Whatever it takes to keep them occupied, so you can keep your eyes on the road – and to stay stress-free!